joshchng/joshchng/README.md

 ## About Me

-- 🎓 I'm studying Data Science at UC Berkeley, Class of 2025.
 - 📊 I work on backend data integrations and Infrastructure Automation for the Berkeley IT department!
 - 💼 I worked at a tech startup developing an email client similar to Superhuman.
 - 🗣️ In my spare time, I referee intramural soccer, volleyball, and basketball while managing academic responsibilities.